mixbytes/boomstarter-ico/README.md

 Before running deploy please make sure the following values are correct:

-* in "contracts/EthPriceDependent.sol" in the constructor: `bridge` should be `false`
 * in "migrations/" in all files starting from 2_: `production` should be `true`
 * in "migrations/" in all files starting from 2_: `_owners` and `beneficiary` should be replaced with appropriate values
 * if you're going to use infura, then in "infura_conf.js", there should be appropriate `mnemonic` and `token`